Rodolphe Collinet

 Rodolphe Collinet is a Belgian businessman.
 He is President Director of Executive Board, Chief Executive Officer, President, Chief Executive Officer of Carmeuse Group and President of Carmeuse Group.
 He succeeded his father, Dominique Collinet, as CEO of Carmeuse in 2003.

 Biography

-Rodolpe Collinet is the great-great-grand son of the founder of Carmeuse.
+Rodolphe Collinet is the great-great-grandson of the founder of Carmeuse.

 Rodolphe Collinet obtained a master's degree from the University of Namur, and an MBA from the University of Chicago.

-In 2012, he signed a $140-million contract to build a limestone-processing plant in Oman.
+In 2012, he signed a $140 million contract to build a limestone processing plant in Oman.
 In May 2015, he inaugurated the largest photovoltaic power station in Wallonia.